 This article is part of Gowlings' Guide to the Proposed Initial Regulations and related materials.
 In this segment of our guide, we discuss the proposed initial regulations on disclosure by issuers and insiders and on proxies.
-To view other sections of the guide, click here.
+You can view other sections of the guide here.

 The Uniform Act

 Part 7 of the draft uniform act (Disclosure and Proxies) sets out the disclosure obligations of reporting issuers and other prescribed issuers, as well as insider reporting requirements and requirements relating to the solicitation of proxies.
 Only the overarching requirements are included in the draft uniform act, with the detailed requirements set out in the regulations, which is consistent with the approach of most provincial and territorial securities acts.

 In order to maintain continuity and minimize disruption for market participants, the proposed initial regulations are derived principally from the existing "5-series" national and multilateral instruments and national policies(1) in their current forms as of March 2, 2015.
 Generally, the changes that have been proposed are those necessary: